Shelf life: Packaging

 Passive barrier packaging can often help control or extend shelf life by blocking the transmission of deleterious substances, like moisture or oxygen, across the barrier.
 Active packaging, on the other hand, employs the use of substances that scavenge, capture, or otherwise render harmless deleterious substances.
 When moisture content is a mechanism for product degradation, packaging with a low moisture vapor transmission rate and the use of desiccants help keep the moisture in the package within acceptable limits.
 When oxidation is the primary concern, packaging with a low oxygen transmission rate and the use of oxygen absorbers can help extend the shelf life.
 Produce and other products with respiration often require packaging with controlled barrier properties.
 The use of a modified atmosphere in the package can extend the shelf life for some products.

-Issues associated with sell by / use by dates

-According to the UK Waste & Resources Action Programme (WRAP), 33% of all food produced is wasted along the cold chain or by the consumer.
-At the same time, a large number of people get sick every year due to spoiled food.
-According to the WHO and CDC, every year in the USA there are 76 million foodborne illnesses, leading to 325,000 hospitalizations and 5,000 deaths.

-According to former UK minister Hilary Benn, the use by date and sell-by dates are old technologies that are outdated and should be replaced by other solutions or disposed of altogether.
-The UK government's Department for Environment, Food and Rural Affairs revised guidance in 2011 to exclude the use of sell-by dates.
-The guidance was prepared in consultation with the food industry, consumer groups, regulators, and Waste & Resources Action Programme (WRAP).
-It aims to reduce the annual £12bn of wasted supermarket food.